e-paj/Detecting-Parkinson-s-Disease/UPDATE.md

 # What I have done so far:

+September 29, 2021:
+- I built a predictive system where I took an input data and used my model to check if the person has the disease or not.
+-

 September 28, 2021:
 - I initially took the information of the data to see if there are any missing values.
 - Then I took the statistical measures of each variable.